bootstrap-vue/bootstrap-vue/src/directives/tooltip/README.md

 ```

 Title can also be a function reference, which is called each time the tooltip is opened.
 To make the
-title returned by a function reactive, set the title to a _new_ function reference whenever the
+title returned by a function reactive while open, set the title to a _new_ function reference whenever
-content changes.
+the content changes.

 ```html
 <template>